pnnl/ExaGO/docs/web/README.ci_clusters.md

 bash, type `bash` immediately after logging into newell.
 Then `cd` into the root source directory of ExaGO.

-Then source the shell script we use to load the needed modules and set the needed environment variables to build on Newell
+Source the shell script we use to load the needed modules and set the needed environment variables to build on Newell
 ```
 source buildsystem/gcc-cuda/newellVariables.sh